codeceptjs/CodeceptJS/docs/puppeteer.md

 ```

 You will be asked for a Helper to use, you should select Puppeteer and provide url of a website you are testing.
-Setup process is explained on [QuickStart page](http://codecept.io/quickstart/).

-(If you already have CodeceptJS project, just install `puppeteer` package and enable it in config)

 ## Configuring